kiteco/vim-plugin/README.md

 - `KiteTutorial` - show a tutorial for how to use Kite with Vim.
 - `KiteEnableAutoStart` - start Kite automatically when Vim starts.
 - `KiteDisableAutoStart` - do not start Kite automatically when Vim starts.
+- `KiteGotoDefinition` - jump to a method's definition.